 Bonus: you can easily package up a week’s worth of these during meal prep and just toss them into lunch boxes the night before.

-Lunch box hack #2: Make snacks in bulk
+Hack #2: Make snacks in bulk

 On the same page as the ants on a log, do simple things once a week.